 Many cities have a revitalized historic area that represents that city’s historical past.
 For San Diego, that equates to the Gaslamp Quarter, Downtown’s premier tourist destination.
 It’s conveniently located across Harbor Drive from the San Diego Convention Center and runs to Horton Plaza on West Broadway.
 Nestled between two other popular downtown neighborhoods – the Marina District and East Village – it is the hub of San Diego’s culture and history, posh nightlife, and festive events.
 Thousands of visitors flock to this 16-block walkable neighborhood year-round.

-The Gaslamp Quarter Hotels
+The Gaslamp Quarter Hotels in San Diego

 Hotels in the Gaslamp Quarter are typically either historic luxury hotels or sophisticated boutique hotels.
 The high-end nature of these hotels is on par with the upscale ambiance of the neighborhood.
 The unmatched opulence of the US Grant Hotel and the historic grandeur of the Horton Grand Hotel are the neighborhood’s royal accommodations.
 Guests can expect an epicurean experience at either of these historic hotels.
 Both are located on the edges of the Gaslamp Quarter and offer quiet reprieve from the district’s exuberant spirit.